sujalvengurlekar2000-glitch/codetech_projects/codtech_task3/README.md

 *TASK_3 DISCRIPTION*

-NLP Chatbot – Project Description (Short & Professional)
+NLP Chatbot – Project Description

 This project is a simple Rule-Based NLP Chatbot built using Python and the NLTK library as part of the CODTECH Python Internship Task 3.
 The chatbot interacts with the user through predefined patterns and responses using regular expressions.